 The Botanical Garden cultivates around 7 000 species on eight hectares of land in central Lund.
-The Garden operates a wide variety of activities in the areas of botany, horticulture, plant preservation and environmental awareness, not only for the University’s teaching and research, but also for pre-schools, schools, the public and public authorities.
+The Garden operates a wide variety of activities in the areas of botany, horticulture, plant preservation and environmental awareness, partly for the University’s teaching and research, but also for preschools, schools, the public and public authorities.
 The Garden attracts more than 500 000 visitors annually.

 The Historical Museum at Lund University was founded in 1805 and is Sweden’s second largest archaeological museum.
 The museum’s collections include Kilian Stobaeus’s curio cabinet from the 18th century, many finds from the excavations of the Iron Age town of Uppåkra and numerous Stone, Bronze and Iron Age finds from Skåne.

 Skissernas Museum – Museum of Artistic Process and Public Art

 At Skissernas Museum – Museum of Artistic Process and Public Art you find exhibitions of sketches, preparatory studies and models for public art.
 The aim is to expose the creative process, the “artwork’s birth”, as museum founder Ragnar Josephson put it.
 Today, the museum increasingly focuses on highlighting the different aspects of public art and its development.

 Odeum is Lund University’s central music centre for music making, concerts and lectures.
 Odeum is led by the University Director of Music and is the home of the Lund University Academic Orchestra, the Lund Academic Choir, Palaestra Vocal Ensemble and the Lund Academic Wind Ensemble.
 Odeum also provides teaching in association with the Academy of Music in Malmö and the Division of Musicology.
 The main focus is on conducting, with teaching offered at both undergraduate and Master’s levels.

 Read more on the Odeum website (in Swedish)